Hospitality-grade floor protection · Ships in 1–3 business days · 90-day limited warranty

 Wait 48 hours

 Set the furniture back down gently.
 The weight of the furniture actually helps the EHBF adhesive cure.
 Wait 48 hours before heavy use or dragging.
-Moving furniture before the adhesive fully bonds is the number one reason self-adhesive furniture glides fail prematurely.
+Moving furniture before the adhesive fully bonds is the number one reason self-adhesive glides come loose early.

 Why Superior Glide Outperforms Standard Felt Pads